URGENT HELP HIDE

 For more information, see Getting Help Now - ADHD

-If the child or young person is in an educational setting: a SENCO-led support plan needs to be in place and evaluated for at least 10 weeks
+If the child or young person is in an educational setting: a SENCO-led support plan needs to have been in place and fully implemented for at least six months/two (eg a minimum of two ‘assess, plan, do, review’ cycles)

 If there are concerns regarding the child/young person’s cognitive ability or ability to access the curriculumadvice needs to be sought from the educational psychologist via the school SENCO (NB this is advice only and may or may not result in direct input)